simeononsecurity/simeononsecurity.ch/content/articles/mastering-least-privilege-access-control-linux/index.en.md

 ### Preparing Your Linux System for Implementation

-Before implementing least privilege access control, it is essential to **prepare your Linux system**.
+Before implementing least privilege access control, you need to **prepare your Linux system**.
 Update the system to the latest stable release and apply security patches regularly.
 This helps to ensure that any known vulnerabilities are addressed, **reducing the risk** of unauthorized access or malicious activity.

 Additionally, install and configure a **firewall** to control network traffic and harden the system against potential attacks.
 A firewall acts as a barrier between your internal network and the outside world, monitoring and filtering incoming and outgoing network traffic based on predefined rules.
 Properly configuring a firewall can help prevent unauthorized access and protect sensitive data.

-Furthermore, it is recommended to implement **intrusion detection and prevention systems (IDPS)** to monitor network traffic and detect any suspicious or malicious activity.
+Also, it is recommended to implement **intrusion detection and prevention systems (IDPS)** to monitor network traffic and detect any suspicious or malicious activity.
 These systems can identify and respond to potential threats in real-time, providing an additional layer of security.

 ### Setting Up User Accounts and Groups